-How do you make a home without a drill, hammer, saw, and nails?
+How do you make a home without a drill, hammer, saw and nails?
 You can’t!
-In addition to needing the right materials to build a home, every good construction worker also need the right tools.
+In addition to needing the right materials to build a home, every good construction worker also needs the right tools.

-The same goes with marketing.
-You can try to increase your traffic, boost your conversions, and double your sales, but without the right tools at your fingertips it’s going to be hard.
+The same goes for marketing.
+You can try to increase your traffic, boost your conversions and double your sales, but without the right tools at your fingertips, it’s going to be hard.

 Mission critical tool #1: IFTTT